-Since launching in 2010, the Citi Prestige has overhauled its (many) perks several times.
-And it just announced another round of changes in July 2016 – including a major change to its lounge-access perks.
+Since launching in 2010, the Citi Prestige has overhauled its (many) perks several times — and it just underwent another round of changes in July 2017.

-The card still comes with a pretty hefty annual fee of $450 — the same as the Platinum card from American Express (a CreditCardForum advertising partner).
+The card still comes with a pretty hefty annual fee of $450.
 So does it still live up to the costs?
 Our review will help you evaluate the updated version of the card.

 What’s changing in the next year

-Before we dive into the card’s benefits, here’s a quick run-down of what’s about to change:
+Before we dive into the card’s benefits, here’s a quick run-down of what just changed in July 2017:

-- Admirals Club access is being dropped (Sept.
+- Admirals Club access dropped (Sept.
 2016 for new applicants, July 2017 for current cardholders)

 Here’s how many points you’ll earn with the Prestige card: